FairAppeal

 Where the Assessor gets Kirkland wrong

-Mass appraisal is a blunt instrument.
-It works reasonably well on average, which is cold comfort when your specific home is not average.
+Mass appraisal works on average, cold comfort when your home is not average.
+A few patterns show up most often.

-Three patterns show up regularly in Kirkland overassessment cases.
-The first is remodel-sale drag.
-Kirkland has seen a lot of older homes bought, gut-renovated, and resold at numbers like $1.8 million.
-When a flipped house two doors down closes at that price, the model can pull nearby values up even if your home is the un-renovated original: 1990 carpet and a furnace you are not ready to think about.
-You end up paying for a neighbor's renovation you never got.
+Older homes get bought, gut-renovated, and resold near $1.8 million.
+When a flipped house two doors down closes at that price, the model can pull nearby values up even if yours is the un-renovated original.
+You end up paying for a renovation you never got.

-The second is waterfront adjacency.
-Kirkland has genuine lakefront properties along Lake Washington, and that proximity carries a premium in the model.
-But "near the lake" and "on the lake" are very different things to an actual buyer, and the Assessor's formula is not always sharp about which side of that line your home sits on.
+"Near the lake" and "on the lake" are different things to a buyer, and the formula is not always sharp about which side of that line you sit on.

-The third is the 2021-2022 buyer problem.
-If you purchased at the height of the market and King County is still valuing your home near what you paid, even though comparable sales nearby have softened since, you are paying taxes on a number the current market would not give you.
-An appeal is how you close that gap.
+If you bought at the top and King County is still valuing your home near what you paid even though nearby comps have softened, you are paying taxes on a number the current market would not give you.

 What a Kirkland appeal actually looks like

-Kirkland homeowners appeal through the King County Board of Equalization, the same process that covers all of King County.
+Kirkland homeowners appeal through the King County Board of Equalization.
 The 2026 filing window runs through July 1, or 60 days after your Official Property Value Notice mails, whichever is later.
-The hearing is short.
-Most run 15 to 30 minutes by phone, and the Board wants concrete evidence, not argument.
-A few well-matched comparable sales or documented condition issues will move a case further than any speech will.
+Hearings run 15 to 30 minutes by phone, and the Board wants concrete evidence, not argument.

-The strongest Kirkland cases usually come down to one of three things: recent sales that support a lower value, documented condition issues, or an outright error in your property record (wrong square footage, a bedroom count that does not match, a finish quality grade that is too generous).
+The strongest Kirkland cases come down to recent sales that support a lower value, documented condition issues, or an outright error in your property record (wrong square footage, bedroom miscount, an over-generous finish-quality grade).
 Any one of those, well-supported, can bring the number down.

-For the full process, deadline rules, and what evidence holds the most weight, see the 2026 King County property tax appeal guide.
+For the full process and what evidence holds weight, see the 2026 King County property tax appeal guide, the Kirkland local guide, or the Bellevue property tax guide.

 Is it worth the effort?